mcabrejos24/Thievary-Solidity/README.md

 # The Thief Game Project

-This project is a game Dapp where players can mint a THIEF NFT and try to steal from other players.
+[Thievary] is a game Dapp where players can mint a THIEF NFT and try to steal from other players.

 All players start with one "dagger" and two "steals".
 Each player can attempt two steals of a single dagger from any player.